Last updated on 18/07/24

 After examining your documents, the Consulate may request to meet you and your spouse in person (individual meetings) before your marriage can be registered.
 If that is the case, you will be informed by email to arrange an appointment.

 Once your Scottish marriage is registered in Spain, the Consulate will send (or you will have to collect, depending on how you submitted your documents) your Spanish marriage certificate and your Family Record Book.
-While hard-copy Family Record Books have (in theory) been substituted by digital ones, at the time of writing this article, Civil Registry Offices (including those at Consulates) are not issuing Family Record Books yet.
+While hard-copy Family Record Books have (in theory) been substituted by digital ones, at the time of writing this article, Civil Registry Offices (including those at Consulates) are not issuing digital Family Record Books yet.

 Before starting the registration process, visit the Consulate’s website or contact them by email to make sure you read the most up-to-date information and solve any doubts you may have.